-Adding South Georgia can bump your Antarctica expedition up to 20-some days, but it’s well worth the added time and cost.
-As our office continues to travel the world, we’re hearing more and more about this remote, wild island from polar expedition guides and recently had the chance to visit South Georgia Island ourselves.
+Adding South Georgia can bump your travel to Antarctica up to 20-some days, but it’s well worth the added time and cost.
+As our office continues to travel the world, we’re hearing more and more about this remote, wild island from polar expedition guides and recently had the chance to visit ourselves during a South Georgia cruise.
 So here’s a closer look at why you should add South Georgia to your Antarctic route, how to get there and the best time to go:

 South Georgia Has Wildlife: A King & Macaroni Penguin Mecca